AnnemetteBP/logit-diff-lens/docs/README_patchscopes.md

 - follow up on a strong difference from a heatmap
 - compare how two systems react to the same inserted representation
 - explore causal intervention rather than just observation
+- follow up on batched or dataset-level findings with targeted single examples

 ## What you give it